urbanjost/general-purpose-fortran/README.md

-This initial release is a collection of Fortran modules (and in some cases their associated C support routines) providing o basic string operations o simple expression parsing o command line parsing o command line history editing o a date and time module o an interface to the ncurses(3c) library o the beginnings of a pixel graphics module similiar to the VOGLE graphics library interface o libraries for message handling, unit testing, and debugging o a module for reading and writing lines to a process (a popen(3c) interface o a growing number of Fortran interfaces to common C routines, including many POSIX routines
+This initial release is a collection of Fortran modules (and in some cases their associated C support routines) providing
+  * basic string operations
+  * simple expression parsing
+  * command line parsing
+  * command line history editing
+  * a date and time module
+  * an interface to the ncurses(3c) library
+  * the beginnings of a pixel graphics module similiar to the VOGLE graphics library interface
+  * libraries for message handling, unit testing, and debugging
+  * a module for reading and writing lines to a process (a popen(3c) interface
+  * a growing number of Fortran interfaces to common C routines, including many POSIX routines

 The majority of thse routines come with a man(1) page in *roff and HTML format.
 An index into the documentation is contained in the